Mentors-Outreach/mentors-outreach/blog/if-you-want-to-make-an-impact-you-need-to-act-boldly.md

       value: 'If you want to make an impact, you need to act boldly'
       keyName: name
       relativeUrl: false
+    - name: 'og:title'
+      value: 'If you want to make an impact, you need to act boldly'
+      keyName: property
+      relativeUrl: false
   type: stackbit_page_meta
 layout: post
 thumb_image: images/oleg-laptev-qrkjwe6yfjo-unsplash.jpeg